-- 1. The term OPEN in these rules means unlimited displacement. - 2.
-The term MULTI means more than one cylinder. - 3.
-The term TWIN means two cylinders. - 4.
-The term TRIPLE means three cylinders.
+- 1. The term OPEN in these rules means unlimited displacement.

+- 2. The term MULTI means more than one cylinder.

+- 3. The term TRIPLE means three cylinders.

+- 4. The term TWIN means two cylinders.

+- 5. The term SINGLE means one cylinder.